-Thank you to all who participated in our online Paddlers Show & Tell on Dressing for Cold Water Paddling and our Cold Water Paddling Clinics.
+Thank you to all who have participated in our Cold Water Paddling Clinics.
 Always great information and Q&A!
 This post gives basic safety reminders for paddling a kayak, paddleboard (SUP) or canoe, and also links to some of the recommended clothing we discussed.

 For additional details on cold water paddling safety, see the National Center for Cold Water Safety.